Deflation: Compared with inflation

 Deflation causes a transfer of wealth from borrowers and holders of illiquid assets to the benefit of savers and of holders of liquid assets and currency, and because confused price signals cause malinvestment in the form of underinvestment.
 In this sense, its effects are the opposite of inflation, the effect of which is to transfer wealth from currency holders and lenders (savers) and to borrowers, including governments, and cause overinvestment.
 Whereas inflation encourages short term consumption and can similarly overstimulate investment in projects that may not be worthwhile in real terms (for example, the dot-com and housing bubbles), deflation reduces investment even when there is a real-world demand not being met.
 In modern economies, deflation is usually associated with economic depression, as occurred in the Great Depression and the Long Depression.
 Deflation was present during most economic depressions in US history.

 Deflationary spiral

 A deflationary spiral is a situation where decreases in the price level lead to lower production, which in turn leads to lower wages and demand, which leads to further decreases in the price level.
 Since reductions in general price level are called deflation, a deflationary spiral occurs when reductions in price lead to a vicious circle, where a problem exacerbates its own cause.
-In science, this effect is also known as a positive feedback loop.
-Another economic example of this situation in economics is the bank run.

 The Great Depression was regarded by some as a deflationary spiral.
-A deflationary spiral is the modern macroeconomic version of the general glut controversy of the 19th century.
-Another related idea is Irving Fisher's theory that excess debt can cause a continuing deflation.
+Deflation can be prevented with helicopter money.